Adiii717/Node_DockerFile/README.md

 # how to build docker and run docker image
 * docker build -t myapp .
 * docker run -p -it 8080:3000 myapp
+# Directory structure
+put you docker file in *root* and all the application file in *app* folder